Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

-The \textit{exponential} regime in which strong out-of-sample guarantees are imposed with $a_T/T \to r$ ($a_T \sim rT$) for $r>0$ has been studied by \cite{van2020data}.
+The \textit{exponential} regime in which strong out-of-sample guarantees are imposed with $a_T/T \to r$ ($a_T \sim rT$) for $r>0$ has been studied {in a slightly different setting in \cite{van2020data} and \cite{sutter2020general}}.
 Here the decision-maker desires an exponentially decreasing probability of out-of-sample disappointment.
-They prove in a less general setting|in which the considered formulations do not directly depend on the data size|that the DRO predictor with Kullback-Leibler ball
+One can show that in our setting in line with what was shown by \cite{van2020data} and \cite{sutter2020general} that the DRO predictor with Kullback-Leibler (KL) ball

-is strongly optimal for both the optimal prediction and prescription problem.
-The optimal predictor $\hat{c}$ is in this regime not consistent as more data is observed.
-Indeed, their considered ambiguity set does not depend on the data size and hence can not shrink as more data is observed.

-We will study here the entire spectrum of out-of-sample guarantees: the \textit{superexponential} regime in which yet stronger out-of-sample guarantees are imposed, i.e., $a_T/T \to \infty$ ($a_T \gg T$), the \textit{exponential} regime $a_T/T \to r$ ($a_T \sim rT$), as well as the \textit{subexponential} regime where moderate out-of-sample guarantees suffice, i.e., $a_T/T \to 0$ ($a_T \ll T$).
+is strongly optimal for both the optimal prediction and prescription problem. {{The optimal predictor $\hat{c}$ is in this regime not consistent as more data is observed.
+Indeed, the considered ambiguity set does not depend on the data size and hence can not shrink as more data is observed.} We will study here a wider spectrum of out-of-sample guarantees: the \textit{superexponential} regime in which yet stronger out-of-sample guarantees are imposed, i.e., $a_T/T \to \infty$ ($a_T \gg T$), the \textit{exponential} regime $a_T/T \to r$ ($a_T \sim rT$), as well as the \textit{subexponential} regime where moderate out-of-sample guarantees suffice, i.e., $a_T/T \to 0$, with $a_T \to \infty$ ($a_T \ll T$).
 We explicitly construct in all three discussed regimes a strongly optimal solution in both the optimal prediction and prescription problems (\ref{eq:optimal-predictor}) and (\ref{eq:optimal-prescriptor}).

-In the superexponential regime we prove that it is necassary to guard against all outcomes no matter the observed data.
+The superexponential regime {{is somewhat degenerate as we can prove} that it is necessary to guard against all outcomes no matter the observed data.
 The robust predictor

-is hence strongly optimal in both the optimal prediction and the prescription problems.
-In the exponential regime, $a_T\sim rT$, $r>0$, we extend results in \cite{van2020data} to our more general setting and show that the DRO formulation \eqref{eq: KL predictor intro} with KL ambiguity set is strongly optimal in both the optimal prediction and prescription problems even when allowed to explicitly depend of the data size.
-This implies that consistency is impossible in both the exponential and superexponential regime, and imposing such out-of-sample guarantees yields rather conservative predictors.
+is hence strong optimal in both the optimal prediction and the prescription problems.
+In the exponential regime, $a_T\sim rT$, $r>0$, we extend results in \cite{van2020data} to our more general setting and show that the DRO formulation \eqref{eq: KL predictor intro} with KL ambiguity set is strong optimal in both the optimal prediction and prescription problems even when allowed to explicitly depend on the data size.
+This implies that consistency is impossible in both the exponential and superexponential regime, and imposing such out-of-sample guarantees yields necessarily rather conservative predictors.